Nxkorasu/PeacefulZCrystals/README.md

 > Made by right-clicking a Mud Block with a Blank Z-Crystal<br>
 > ### Flyinium Z
 > Made by right-clicking a non-dyed Shulker Box with a Blank Z-Crystal<br>

 ## Pokémon Specific Z-Crystals
 > ### Aloraichium Z
-> Made by right-clicking an Alolan Raichu with an Electrium Z<br>
+> Made by right-clicking an End Gateway with an Electrium Z<br>
 > ### Decidium Z
 > Made by right-clicking a Target with a Grassium Z<br>
 > ### Incinium Z